Brand New Aflac Dividend Raise Makes Me Quack (NYSE:AFL)

 AFL rewards investors above and beyond dividends.
 As you can see, this duck is a cannibal, gobbling up shares via buybacks.

-Here's how Zack's research explained this back in August 2020:
+Here's how Zacks Equity Research explained this back in August 2020:

 AFL board of directors recently authorized an increase in its existing share repurchase program in a bid to return more value to shareholders.
 This latest authorization will enable the company to buy back additional shares of up to 100 million.
 The increased authorization has left 121.9 million shares under the company’s existing share buyback program.